 In between the free Basic plan and the professionally monitored Kangaroo Complete plan, you have the Porch Protection plan, which is for people who want the Kangaroo doorbell camera.

 If all you need to make your house feel a little safer is a doorbell camera watching your front porch, then the Porch Protection plan gives you 365 days of cloud storage for images from your camera.

 Kangaroo doesn’t offer a ton of equipment, but it comes with some thoughtful features.

-In fact, the Kangaroo system even looks like the Nest Secure equipment.
-Both of them offer a similar keypad/base station that you can also arm and disarm with tags that go on your keychain, bag, or wherever else.
+The full Kangaroo security system uses a square keypad/base station that you can arm and disarm with tags that go on your keychain, bag, or wherever else.
 You can also control the system through the Kangaroo mobile app.